Concussion treatment and therapy at NeuroRehab

 What is a concussion?

-A concussion is a mild traumatic brain injury (TBI) that happens when the brain moves rapidly inside the skull.
+A concussion is a type mild traumatic brain injury (TBI) that happens when the brain moves rapidly inside the skull.
 This can cause stretching or shearing of brain cells, changes in blood flow, inflammation and a wide range of symptoms.
 Some people recover quickly.
 Others need longer-term support.

 Common questions include: